Student Complaints & Academic Appeals and Grievances Processes

-All complaints should first attempt resolution by following the University of St. Francis complaint process.
+All complaints should first attempt resolution by following the University of St. Francis complaint processes.
 If after completing the process the student does not feel their complaint has been resolved appropriately, the following options are available.

 If an on-campus student does not feel that their complaint has been resolved through the USF Complaint Process, they can contact the Illinois Board of Higher Education through the Illinois Board of Higher Education (IBHE) Institutional Complaint System.